 The Polytechnic school district administrators were pictured in the 1921 yearbook.
 Samuel Selkirk Dillow was president.
 S. S. Ogilvie replaced Lewis Tandy (son of George Tandy) as secretary.

-The Poly school district acted quickly, taking bids on the buildings on the land where the new school would be built on Nashville Avenue at Avenue D, two blocks southeast of the 1907 school.
+The Poly school district acted quickly, buying a parcel of land on Nashville Avenue at Avenue D, two blocks southeast of the 1907 school, and taking bids on the existing buildings on the land.
 Clip is from the September 17, 1921 Star-Telegram.

 On December 8, 1921 the school district let a contract for construction.
 Clip is from the December 9 Star-Telegram.

 But then came a complication.
-As the Polytechnic school district was building its new high school, residents of the city of Polytechnic circulated a petition asking Fort Worth to annex Poly, lock, stock, and Miss Martel.
+As the Polytechnic school district was building its new high school, residents of the city of Polytechnic circulated a petition asking Fort Worth to annex Poly.
 Poly and Fort Worth negotiated a while, and then Fort Worth indeed annexed Poly.
 Fort Worth also assumed the debts of the Poly school district.
 Clips are from the January 31 and February 6, 1922 Star-Telegram.

 But apparently the legality of the January 31, 1922 annexation was in doubt.
 On July 22 voters again voted for Fort Worth to annex Polytechnic along with several other suburbs as Fort Worth almost doubled its area.
 Clip is from the July 23 Star-Telegram.